core-wg/href/draft-ietf-core-href.md

 segments and `query` parameters can occur zero or more times, we will treat such combinations as a single "section" in the following exposition.
-(For `scheme` and `host`, the combination is needed to disambiguate what would otherwise be a leading text string into either a scheme, a host-name, or a path segment.)
+(For `scheme` and `host`, the combination is needed to disambiguate what would otherwise be a leading text string as a scheme, host, or path segment.)
 The `discard` section or its absence can be used to express path prefixes such as "/",
 "./", "../", "../../", etc.